Premier Streaming Network Launches Podcast Network

 (Written for and published by gerweck.net)

 As the WWE celebrates the 25th anniversary of their summertime extravaganza, a trip down memory lane seemed appropriate.
-1988 was not only the first installment of this popular yearly event but the first pay-per-view event I ever watched.
+1988 was the first installment of this popular yearly event and the first pay-per-view event I ever watched.

 August 29th of that year was only the second day of my wrestling fandom.
 An episode of “The Superstars of Wrestling” the night before sucked me in as the “Mega Powers,” comprised of Hulk Hogan & Macho Man Randy Savage, hyped their tag team match against Andre the Giant and The Million Dollar Man Ted DiBiase, the “Mega Bucks.”